flexatone/vigilnaut/doc/articles/swppc/swppc.md

 ## Delimited File Output

-All of the previous examples have used the default `fetter` behavior to print output to the terminal.
-Alternatively, all commands offer alternative output as delimited text files, suitable for reading in other applications or further processing.
-To write the output of the `fetter search` command to a pipe-delimited file we simply add additional arguments:
+All previous examples demonstrate the default `fetter` behavior to print output to the terminal.
+Alternatively, output can be written to delimited text files suitable for further processing.
+To write the output of the `fetter search` command to a pipe-delimited file, we simply include the "write" subcommand and additional arguments:

-'''
+'''shell
 $ fetter search -p numpy-* write -o /tmp/out.txt -d "|"
 $ cat /tmp/out.txt
 Package|Site